DeniskaAb/BlenderRizomUVBridge/docs/docs/usage-installation/usage.md

 These are scripts that will be automatically run when RizomUV opens, they automatically place seams and pack a quick UV map.
 I often begin by using one of these scripts then finalize the UV map manually.

+Some of the scripts have user configurable settings that will appear directly underneath the script selection box.

 **Info:** These scripts will respect the settings that you choose in the **RizomUV Settings** panel, if you select a high number of mutations for example; it will take longer for the script to complete.
 {: .notice .notice-info}